Why Texas’ GOP-controlled House wants to impeach Republican Attorney General Ken Paxton

 THE PROCESS

-In this case, the five-member House General Investigating Committee voted unanimously Thursday to send 20 articles of impeachment to the full chamber.
-The next step is a vote by the 149-member House, which the committee scheduled for Saturday.
+In this case the five-member House General Investigating Committee voted unanimously Thursday to send 20 articles of impeachment to the full, 149-member chamber.

 Paxton faces grim legislative math.
-A simple majority is needed to impeach.
-That means only a fraction of the House’s 85 Republican members would need to vote against Paxton, if all 64 Democrats did.
+Just a simple majority is needed to impeach.
+That means only a small fraction of the House’s 85 Republicans would need to vote against him if all 64 Democrats do.

 The House can call witnesses to testify, but the investigating committee already did that prior to recommending impeachment.
-The panel met for several hours Wednesday, listening to investigators deliver an extraordinary public airing of Paxton’s years of scandal and alleged lawbreaking.
+Over several hours Wednesday, investigators delivered an extraordinary public airing of Paxton’s years of scandal and alleged lawbreaking.

+Saturday’s floor debate and vote is expected to last about five hours.

-If the full House impeaches Paxton, everything shifts to the state Senate for a “trial” to decide whether to permanently remove Paxton from office, or acquit him.
-Removal requires a two-thirds majority vote.
+If the House impeaches Paxton, a Senate trial will decide whether to permanently remove him from office or acquit.
+Removal by the Senate requires a two-thirds majority vote.

 A SUDDEN THREAT

-But there is a major difference between Texas and the federal system: If the House votes to impeach, Paxton is immediately suspended from office until the outcome of the Senate trial.
+But there is a major difference between Texas and the federal system: And impeachment means Paxton is immediately suspended from office until the outcome of the Senate trial.
 Republican Gov. Greg Abbott would appoint an interim replacement.

 The GOP in Texas controls every branch of state government.
-Republican lawmakers and leaders alike have until this week taken a muted posture toward the the myriad examples of Paxton’s misconduct and alleged law breaking that emerged in legal filings and news reports over the years.
+Republican lawmakers and leaders alike have until this week taken a muted posture toward the myriad examples of Paxton’s alleged misconduct and law breaking that emerged in legal filings and news reports over the years.

 Shortly after the settlement was reached, the House investigation into Paxton began.

-“We cannot over-emphasize the fact that, but for Paxton’s own request for a taxpayer-funded settlement over his wrongful conduct, Paxton would not be facing impeachment by the House,” the investigative committee wrote in a Friday memo.
+“But for Paxton’s own request for a taxpayer-funded settlement over his wrongful conduct, Paxton would not be facing impeachment,” the investigative committee wrote in a Friday memo.

 REPUBLICAN ON REPUBLICAN